Soft Cheeses

 Hard Cheese vs. Soft Cheese

 Soft cheese is un-ripened cheese made by coagulating casein (milk proteins) with acid.
 Hard cheeses, on the other hand, are aged (ripened), and made by coagulating milk proteins with rennet and culture acids.
 The ripening process is aided by bacteria or mold.
 Cheddar, Swiss, Colby, brick and Parmesan are types of bacteria-ripened hard cheeses.
 Because aging reduces the moisture level in the cheese, hard cheese is drier (and harder) than soft cheese.
-And, because, bacteria doesn’t grow as easily in dry conditions as in moist ones, hard cheeses keep longer than soft cheeses.
+And, because bacteria doesn’t grow as easily in dry conditions as in moist ones, hard cheeses keep longer than soft cheeses.

 The differences between hard and soft cheeses may not always be clear cut, especially among semi-hard and semi-soft varieties.
 Additionally, some cheeses can be made in softer or firmer forms, depending on how long the cheese is aged.
 Semi-soft varieties include Gouda, Havarti and Jack.
-Hard cheeses, which are also known as grating cheeses, include Parmesan, and the most well-known semi-hard cheeses is cheddar.
+Hard cheeses, which are also known as grating cheeses, include Parmesan, and the most well-known semi-hard cheese is cheddar.

 America’s Conflicted Relationship with Cottage Cheese